 3.E.i Substitute W-9 requirement

-For payments to research subjects that exceed $75.00, the Purchasing and Accounts Payable Office requires a Substitute W-9.
+For payments to research subjects that exceed $100.00, the Purchasing and Accounts Payable Office requires a Substitute W-9.
 This form allows the university to collect necessary information for income tax reporting about people to whom it makes payments.
-This form should only be filled out for single payments of $75.01 or greater, or for persons expected to exceed $600 of payments in a calendar year.
-This form is available online; the Accounts Payable Office maintains it and can answer questions related to its use.
+This form should only be filled out for single payments of $100.01 or greater, or for persons expected to exceed $600 of payments in a calendar year.
+The Accounts Payable Office maintains a substitute W-9 form which is required to be completed for payments over this amount.
+To answer questions related to the use of this form, contact the Accounts Payable Office.
+Specific tax reporting requirements may apply to non-resident aliens enrolled as research participants.
+Review the Substitute W-9 and Accounting Services policy for additional details.

-3.F IRB Advisory Committee

-The Advisory Committee is composed of faculty who serve as "Communication Liaisons" between faculty, staff, and students in their respective colleges who conduct human subjects research and the Institutional Review Boards/Human Subjects Office (IRB/HSO) that review, approve, and monitor such research.
-The Office of the Vice President for Research and Economic Development website contains additional Information about the IRB Advisory Committee, its purpose, and its responsibilities.

 Part 4: University of Iowa Institutional Review Board (IRB)

 The Office of the Vice President for Research at the University of Iowa (UI) has established three internal IRBs and has agreements with external IRBs to review all human subjects research.
 These boards, the UI’s IRB-01, IRB-02, IRB-03, the Western Institutional Review Board (WIRB), and others review projects in a wide range of medical, social and behavioral fields.
 The internal boards are required to meet at least once each year, although more frequent meetings are scheduled.
-Institutional oversight of the internal IRBs and the Human Research Protection Program is the responsibility of the Associate Vice President for Research: Regulatory Affairs who is the Institutional Official for the University of Iowa.
+Institutional oversight of the internal IRBs and the Human Research Protection Program is the responsibility of the Sr. Assistant Vice President of Research who is the Institutional Official for the University of Iowa.

 4.A What is an Institutional Review Board (IRB)?